AltusBarry/simple-api-integration/README.md

 The compose file exposes the drf endpoints on http://localhost:8000

 We have no frontend apart from the default drf interactive api views.
 No authentication was added.
+Database is a basic sqlite one located in the dnd_light project dir, it gets mounted when using compose, allowing data to persist between container restarts.

 Urls of interest:
 -----------------